Master of Science in Geography

 Two grades are possible for the proposal defense: “satisfactory” and “unsatisfactory”.
 If the student receives a grade of unsatisfactory, the defense may be repeated once on the recommendation of the advisory committee.
 If the student receives an unsatisfactory grade a second time, they will be recommended for dismissal from the program.
 A minimum of 90 days must pass before the defense may be redone.

 The student must complete an oral defense of their thesis.
 The committee will be made up of at least 3 members in compliance with the Master’s Student Oral Exam Committee Composition policy.
-A majority of the committee members must approve the defense with an assessment of “satisfactory”, “unsatisfactory”, or “honors”.
+A majority of the committee members must approve the defense outcome.
+The possible outcomes for the defense are “honors”, “satisfactory”, or “unsatisfactory.”
 Students that fail the defense on their first attempt may repeat the defense at the recommendation of the degree program one more time.
 A minimum of 90 days must pass before the defense may be redone.

 While completing degree requirements, graduate students are expected to understand and follow Office Graduate Studies policies relevant to their student status and academic standing.